Updated: Sep 16

 It all started with passion.

 I started playing guitar at 16 after watching a few youtube tutorials.
-Four years later, I found myself in Times Square performing in front of 1.2M people on New Years Eve.
+Four years later, I found myself in Times Square performing in front of 1.2M people for New Years Eve.
 I never knew being an artist was a career track -- I just loved playing the guitar, writing songs, and singing.

 Passion is Powerful